UCLA-DataSquad/DMP-generator/README.md

 ## Input Files:

 Copy the yaml file, fill in the required forms, if you don't have anything to fill then just take that portion out of the file.
 After filling in all the required details, copy and paste the file contents to its respective LLM.
+***REMEMBER TO DELETE THE EXAMPLES BEFORE INPUTTING IT INTO THE LLM!!!
+IF YOU FORGET TO DO THIS YOU WILL CONFUSE IT!***